zbo14/zbo14.github.io/_posts/2020-01-05-Detect-and-confirm-desync-vulnerabilities.md

 ===========================
 ```

-But the backend server would see the following.
+But the backend server sees the following.

 ```
 ===========================